 - a clogged air conditioner condensate line.

 Controlling excess water and humidity within a structure is paramount to stopping insect pest damage.
 Pesticides, baits, and traps may aid in reducing the population at hand, but are only part of the equation.
 Dehumidifiers may be used to literally dry an entire structure, making life hard for pests, and impossible for fungi and molds.
-Drainage systems, gutters, vapor barriers, sump pumps, dehumidification systems, and ventilation all play an important role in drying a structure.
+Drainage systems, gutters, vapor barriers, sump pumps, dehumidification systems, and ventilation all play important roles in drying a structure.
 Some buildings are very dry and have relatively few or minor pest issues.
 Historically the worst cases we see involve a combination of factors, usually taking place simultaneously to create ideal conditions for pest activity.
 If conditions are unfavorable, the damage is usually minimal and easy to control.
 Severe problems may require not only treatment but also other remedial action.
 Each case is unique with specific factors involved in conjunction with the pest species.

 Professionals from F&W Pest Control will be able to pinpoint the problem areas and make specific recommendations regarding moisture issues and.